wolfSSL/documentation/wolfSSH/src/chapter13.md

 **Description**

-wolfSSH_stream_send writes **bufSz** bytes from buf to the SSH stream data buffer.
-The bytes are removed from the internal buffer.

-wolfSSH_stream_send() works with both blocking and non-blocking I/O. When the underlying I/O is non-blocking, wolfSSH_stream_send() will return when the underlying I/O could not satisfy the needs of wolfSSH_stream_send to continue.
+wolfSSH_stream_send writes **bufSz** bytes from buf to the SSH stream data buffer. wolfSSH_stream_send() works with both blocking and non-blocking I/O. When the underlying I/O is non-blocking, wolfSSH_stream_send() will return a want write error when the underlying I/O could not satisfy the needs of wolfSSH_stream_send and there is still pending data in the SSH stream data buffer to be sent.
 In this case, a call to wolfSSH_get_error() will yield either **WS_WANT_READ** or **WS_WANT_WRITE**.
-The calling process must then repeat the call to wolfSSH_stream_send when the socket it ready to send and wolfSSH will pick up where it left off.
+The calling process must then repeat the call to wolfSSH_stream_send when the socket is ready to send and wolfSSH will send out any pending data left in the SSH stream data buffer then pull data from the input **buf**.
 When using a non-blocking socket, nothing needs to be done, but select() can be used to check for the required condition.

 If the underlying I/O is blocking, wolfSSH_stream_send() will only return when the data has been sent or an error occurred.

+In cases where I/O want write/read is not the error encountered (i.e. WS_REKEYING)
+then wolfSSH_worker() should be called until the internal SSH processes are completed.

 **Return Values**

-**>0** – number of bytes written upon success
-**0** – returned on socket failure caused by either a clean connection shutdown or a socket error, call **wolfSSH_get_error()** for more detail **WS_FATAL_ERROR** – there was an error, call wolfSSH_get_error() for more detail **WS_BAD_ARGUMENT** if any of the parameters is null
+**>0** – number of bytes written to SSH stream data buffer upon success **0** – returned on socket failure caused by either a clean connection shutdown or a socket error, call **wolfSSH_get_error()** for more detail **WS_FATAL_ERROR** – there was an error, call wolfSSH_get_error() for more detail **WS_BAD_ARGUMENT** if any of the parameters is null **WS_REKEYING** if currently a rekey is in process, use wolfSSH_worker() to complete

 **Parameters**